Bill Bunbury

-William Hedley Richardson Bunbury (born 7 October 1940, in Glastonbury, England), known as Bill Bunbury, is a former radio broadcaster and producer for the Australian Broadcasting Corporation, and an accomplished historian and writer.
+William Hedley Richardson Bunbury (born 7 October 1940), known as Bill Bunbury, is a British-born Australian broadcaster, producer, historian and writer.
+He spent much of his career with the Australian Broadcasting Corporation (ABC).

-Early life
+Early life and education

-Bunbury was born in Glastonbury, England in 1940, to an Australian father and an English mother.
-He graduated with an honours degree from the University of Durham in 1963, then decided to visit his father's homeland, Australia.
-He worked as a farmhand on his cousin's farm in Broomehill for 2 months before moving to Perth, where he taught English at Guildford Grammar School.
-A visit to the school by an ABC television crew introduced Bunbury to ABC producer Roger Penny.
-Penny recommended Bill to apply for an ABC position and he joined the ABC'S Education in May 1969.
+Bunbury was born in Glastonbury, England, in 1940 to an Australian father and an English mother.
+He graduated with an honours degree from Durham University in 1963 and subsequently moved to his father's native Australia.
+He initially worked for two months on his cousin's farm in Broomehill before moving to Perth, where he taught English at Guildford Grammar School.

+During a visit to the school by an ABC television crew, Bunbury met producer Roger Penny, who encouraged him to apply for a position with the broadcaster.
+He joined the ABC education department in May 1969.